Chiadma: Regraga

 The Chiadma annually celebrate a 40-day pilgrimage, the Regraga, in spring.
 During these weeks, pilgrims visit a series of local shrines from the mouth of the Tensift river south of Safi to the northern outskirts of the High Atlas Mountains, and including the city of Essaouira itself.
 They are led by two groups on a round trip stopping at every shrine on the way.
 One group must dress at every shrine a holy tent made of fan palm fibres and dyed with henna, the other group arrives in a procession with a muqaddim (religious leader) riding a white horse.

+Sidi M'Hamed Ou Marzouq

+Every year the Sidi M'Hamed Ou Marzouq commune hosts a festival for the local saint Sidi Said Ouhcine, known as "Sabou' al-Eid", the festival serves an important cultural and economic role in commune, featuring Tbourida displays (with participants from Chiadma, Abda, Ahmar and Chichaoua Province) and traditional Halqa street performances, as well as markets and events for children.